AGA Gastroenterology Training Examination

 The first training exam for gastroenterology programs and fellows, promoting quality and consistency across GI training.

-View the 2013 GTE Administrative Handbook (PDF).
+The 2015 GTE Administrative Handbook will be available in February.
 It provides detailed specifications about the exam and its administration.

-The AGA Gastroenterology Training ExaminationSM (GTE) serves as an assessment tool and benchmark for both training directors and fellows.
+The AGA Gastroenterology Training Examination® (GTE®) serves as an assessment tool and benchmark for both training directors and fellows.
 The exam's overall goal is to enhance clinical care and research by advancing quality and consistency across GI training programs nationwide.
 Training directors and fellows benefit from the exam by receiving detailed score reports allowing them to effectively gauge progress over time.

 Each year, the exam is updated to include the field's most relevant topics and new treatments.
 The GTE has consistently performed at a high level of psychometric validity.